Sng79/UdacityDisasterResponse/README.md

 Project Components

-1. ETL Pipeline
-The process_data.py script to clean data (and ETL notebook):
+1. ETL Pipeline: The process_data.py script to clean data (and ETL notebook):
 - Loads the messages and categories datasets
 - Merges the two datasets
 - Cleans the data
 - Stores it in a SQLite database

-2. ML Pipeline
-The train_classifier.py (and ML Pipeline notebook) that writes a machine learning pipeline that:
+2. ML Pipeline: The train_classifier.py (and ML Pipeline notebook) that writes a machine learning pipeline that:

 - Loads data from the SQLite database
 - Splits the dataset into training and test sets